nyhave/VideoTinder/README.md

 * Give three or four stars to keep the profile from expiring
 * Monthly subscriptions with visible expiration date and stored purchase date
 * Basic chat between matched profiles with option to unmatch
+* Login via Firebase Authentication with email/password and a "forgot password" link
 * Improved chat layout with timestamps for better readability
 * Celebration overlay when two profiles match
 * Calendar for daily reflections
 * Minimal profile settings and admin mode